5 ways to make Kegels more fun (like vaginal weightlifting!)

-I’m just someone who’s gotten bored with standard kegel exercises and wanted to go explore beyond.
+I’m just someone who’s gotten bored with standard Kegel exercises and wanted to go explore beyond.
 I wanted to show people some of the possibilities.
 If you’ve read this far, maybe you’re the same way, and I hope you’ve found your new “ooh, shiny!”

 Did you enjoy reading this post?

 I use affiliate links throughout this post for my fav sex shops: SheVibe, Spectrum Boutique, and Peepshow Toys.
-This means that buying stuff through my links brings me commission at no extra cost to you!
+This means that buying stuff through my links brings me a commission at no extra cost to you!
 You’d actually save 10% off your whole order by using my coupon code SUPERSMASHCACHE at Peepshow Toys.